pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/adding-an-application.md

 Each application can be handled by one and only one `piped`.
 Currently, PipeCD is supporting 5 kinds of application: Kubernetes, Terraform, CloudRun, Lambda, ECS.

-Before deploying an application, it must be registered to help PipeCD know
+Before deploying an application, it must be registered to help PipeCD knows
 - where the application configuration is placed
 - which `piped` should handle it and which cloud the application should be deployed to